docker/docs/docker-for-mac/apple-m1.md

 This build allows you to switch between `qemu`-based and `virtualization.framework`-based virtual machines.
 The default is `qemu`, however, you can switch it back to `virtualization.framework` using the **Preferences** > **Experimental** tab.

-This is still a tech preview, and we are not committing to include either of these specific back ends for the final release.
-Which we release eventually will depend on user feedback.
-We hope that the new `qemu` back end will avoid some of the known issues listed below, and we would welcome confirmation of this.
-However, it may introduce other issues that we have not discovered in in-house testing, so we would also welcome reports of problems with it, especially areas where it is inferior to the `virtualization.framework`.
+Docker Desktop for Apple Silicon is still a tech preview.
+We are not committing to include either of these specific backends for the final release.
+The backend that we choose to release eventually depends on user feedback.
+We hope that the new `qemu` backend will avoid some of the known issues listed below.
+We welcome your confirmation on this.
+However, it may introduce other issues that we have not discovered in in-house testing, so we would also welcome any reports of problems with it, especially areas where it is inferior to the `virtualization.framework`.

 ### Known issues